Kreeevin/DnDNotes/Mallenhorn/GeneralWorldNotes.md

             - 15 ft cone fire damage
                 - DC 12 Dex save
         - 20 ft Flying Speed
+- AT-AT Leaf Muncher

+## The Ashborne

+A cult known by Thorne.
+They supposedly intend to help

+### NPCs
+- Galenfar
+    - AC 16 (+3)
+    - Orcish Necromancer
+    - Long Black Hair
+    - Fairly personable
+    - Obsessed with using animals and nature to improve himself physically
+    - Dead
+- Human Wizard
+    - Dead
+- Half Elf Warlock
+    - Likes to Eldritch Blast

+### The Monstrosities
+- According to Chuck, Cotton Sutures imply a weakness to Fire and Acid

 ## Other NPCs / Rumours